pvcnt/accio/docs/accio/usage/workflows.md

 This workflow is formed of four nodes, connected together.
 `EventSource` is the only root node (it has no dependency to another node), while `Privacy` and `Utility` are leaf nodes (no other node depend on them).
+The workflow `id` is a unique identifier that should uniquely identify it.
+If none is specified, it will by default be the file name, without its extension (e.g., workflow defined in `/path/to/my_workflow.json` will have `my_workflow` as its default identifier).
+The workflow `name` has no constraint

 ## Specifying nodes